We are the members of the London Cycling Campaign who live in the borough of Bromley

 Bromley Cyclists holds quarterly meetings that are open to everyone, whether or not they belong to the LCC.

 The group is overseen by a management committee that meets each month.
-This committee has three elected posts: borough coordinator (John Wood), treasurer (Linda Rampling) and secretary (Tom Campbell).
+This committee has three elected posts: borough coordinator (John Wood), treasurer (Linda Rampling) and secretary (Tom Campbell is currently acting secretary).

-The committee also has the following officers: Derek Mark (chair), Richard Gibbons (communications along with transport, traffic & infrastructure) and Jonathan Coulter (also transport, traffic & infrastructure).
-In addition, John Wood is currently rides coordinator, while Tom Campbell is also the media officer.
+The committee also has the following officers: Derek Mark (chair), Richard Gibbons (communications along with transport, traffic & infrastructure), Jonathan Coulter (also transport, traffic & infrastructure) and Tom Campbell (also media officer).
+In addition, John Wood is currently rides coordinator.

 How can you join?